 Here are 8 international cuisines you are probably missing out on.

 Mystery Box Challenge

 This is a bit of a fun idea that definitely keeps a few meals a week in the exciting category.

 When you are doing your weekly food shop, simply ask your partner/kids/housemate to choose 4 random ingredients from the shops and you do the same for them.

 You then give them an hour to use all 4 ingredients (and anything in the fridge) to create a main meal!!

-A great option that can be done between 2 people or with the family as it turns the cooking process into a bit of a challenge, allowing everyone to relax a little bit more.
+This is a great option that can be done between 2 people or with the family as it turns the cooking process into a fun challenge.
+It allows everyone to relax a little bit more.
 It definitely reduces any boredom or lack of motivation around food and keeps a few meals a week interactive.

 Make Your Own Pizza/Tacos/Salad